janfic/useride/README.md

-# useride
+# USER IDE
-USER IDE: A Game to teach others how to code
+A Game to teach others how to code